What is agave nectar?

 Actually, agave nectar is bad for you.
 Mainly due to the high fructose content.

-Just for comparison, the richest in fructose foods are (2):
+Just for the purpose of comparison, the richest foods in fructose are (2):

 - agave syrup has 82% fructose,